Asset allocation, the foundation for long-term investing

 - A minimum initial investment of $25,000

-Form ADV Part 2 and the Customer Relationship Summary ("Form CRS" or "ADV Part 3") act as disclosure documents for clients of the business and includes information such as advisory services offered, advisor's fee schedule, whether the investment advisor acts as a broker-dealer and transacts securities, disciplinary information, and conflicts of interest.
-This information should be read carefully and if you have any questions please reach out to your investment adviser representative.
+Form ADV Part 2 and the Customer Relationship Summary ("Form CRS" or "ADV Part 3") act as disclosure documents for clients of the business and includes information such as advisory services offered, the firm's fee schedule, whether the firm acts as a broker-dealer and transacts securities, disciplinary information, and conflicts of interest.
+This information should be read carefully and if you have any questions please reach out to your financial professional.

 Our Managed Portfolio Account4 offers a comprehensive, personalized, and highly-diversified solution for our clients with substantial assets:

-- Guidance from an investment adviser, who will work with you to customize an investment portfolio using asset allocation techniques and relying upon the expertise of leading portfolio managers
+- Guidance from a financial professional, who will work with you to customize an investment portfolio using asset allocation techniques and relying upon the expertise of leading portfolio managers

 - Access to carefully researched mutual funds, stocks, bonds, and ETFs (exchange traded funds) to develop the most appropriate asset allocation for you